-In response, US Foods offers a new Chef’s Line 9-Grain Sprouted Bun for diners who want to eat healthy without sacrificing taste.
+US Foods offers a Chef’s Line 9-Grain Sprouted Bun for diners who want to eat healthy without sacrificing taste.
 Each bun has 10 grams of protein and is a good source of fiber and grains, including brown rice, sprouted rice, millet and brown flax seed.

-The new Chef’s Line Wild-Caught Alaskan Salmon Burger, Chef’s Line 3-Grain Veggie Burger with Corn, Black Beans and Roasted Peppers or any signature burger will enjoy a “better-for-you” boost when paired with the sprouted bun.
+The Chef’s Line Wild-Caught Alaskan Salmon Burger; Chef’s Line 3-Grain Veggie Burger with Corn, Black Beans and Roasted Peppers; or any signature burger will enjoy a “better-for-you” boost when paired with the sprouted bun.